 I’ve definitely done my fair share of smothering.
 And you?

-I have a dear friend.
+I have a good friend.
 Right now, she needs space.

-Her husband is undergoing cancer treatment.
-For a while, she and I were chatting weekly.
-Now, though, she ever-so-gently skirts around my invitations to chat, and understandably so.
-It’s hard though.
-I desperately want to know how she’s doing.
+We used to chat weekly.
+Now, though, she ever-so-gently skirts around my invitations to chat.
+It’s hard because I desperately want to know how she’s doing.

-Yes, I have the best of intentions, but I’m also very aware of how badly I want to tend to my own need; my need to be in her inner circle as she goes through this trying time.
+Yes, I have the best of intentions, but I’m also very aware of how badly I want to tend to my own need; my need to be in her inner circle.
 And so, in a conscious effort to love, not smother, I am doing my best to give her the space she needs.
 She knows I love her.
-(I know you know it, darling.)
 I don’t need to suffocate her to show it.

 Many friendships have turned toxic, many marriages have ended, and many child-parent bonds have been damaged as a result of suffocation.
 While being able to identify when your behaviour is driven by a self-focused need is important, it’s equally important to recognize that we can smother while loving with even the best of intentions.